Directory bookmarks with Zsh

 ~-lldpd/src/lib

-The last step is to manage bookmarks without adding or removing symbolic links manually.
-The following bookmark() function will display the existing bookmarks when called without arguments, will remove a bookmark when called with -d or add the current directory as a bookmark otherwise.
+The last step is to manage bookmarks without manually adding or removing symbolic links.
+The following bookmark() function displays existing bookmarks when called without arguments, removes a bookmark when called with -d, or adds the current directory as a bookmark otherwise.

 bookmark() {